johnfactotum/foliate-js/README.md

 - `relocate`, when the location changes.
 Its `event.detail` has the properties `range`, `index`, and `fraction`, where `range` is a `Range` object containing the current visible area, and `fraction` is a number between 0 and 1, representing the reading progress within the section.
 - `create-overlayer`, which allows adding an overlay to the page.
 The `event.detail` has the properties `doc`, `index`, and a function `attach(overlay)`, which should be called with an overlayer object (see the description for `overlayer.js` below).

-The paginator uses the same pagination strategy as [Epub.js](https://github.com/futurepress/epub.js): it uses CSS multi-column.
-As such it shares much of the same limitations (it's slow, some CSS styles do not work as expected, and other bugs).
-There are a few differences:
-- It is a totally standalone module.
-You can use it to paginate any content.
-- It is much simpler, but currently there's no support for continuous scrolling.
-- It has no concept of CFIs and operates on `Range` objects directly.
-- It uses bisecting to find the current visible range, which is more accurate than what Epub.js does.
-- It has an internal `#anchor` property, which can be a `Range`, `Element`, or a fraction that represents the current location.
-The view is *anchored* to it no matter how you resize the window.
-- It supports more than two columns.
-- It supports switching between scrolled and paginated mode without reloading (I can't figure out how to do this in Epub.js).

-To simplify things, it has a totally separate renderer for fixed layout books.
-As such there's no support for mixed layout books.

 Both renderers have the [`part`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) named `filter`, which you can apply CSS filters to, to e.g. invert colors or adjust brightness:

 ```css